Skip to content

 If your alert is "scraper degraded — investigate", you've built a paging system, not a drift-detection system.

-Why this matters more in 2026 than it did in 2022
+Why does drift detection matter more in 2026 than in 2022?

 Two changes make drift detection load-bearing in a way it wasn't a few years ago: